nayeemulhasan0/MATLAB-Repo/README.md

 ## License
-!This repository is licensed under the MIT License.
+No, This repository isn't licensed under the MIT License.